seud0nym/tch-gui-unhide/utilities/README.md

  -p password      Set the password after reset and reboot.
 If not specified,
                     it defaults to root.
  -v               Show the reset script after it has been written.
- -y               Bypass confirmation prompt (answers 'y').
  -n               Do NOT reboot.
- -U               Download the latest version of $SCRIPT from GitHub.
- --save-defaults  Saves the command line options (except -f and -y) as defaults
-                    When specified, NO changes are applied to the device --no-defaults    Ignores any saved defaults for this execution --restore-config Runs the restore-config.sh script after reboot if it is found in the USB backups directory.
+ --restore-config Runs the restore-config.sh script after reboot if it is found
+                    in the USB backups directory.
 Output will be written to the system log. --restore-config should be the LAST option